kushagra765/kushagra765/README.md

 ### Hi there 👋
-- I’m currently working on [Platypus OS](https://github.com/Platypus-Tech/platypus-os) and [Linux Kernel USB](https://git.kernel.org/pub/scm/linux/kernel/git/gregkh/usb.git/)
+- I’m currently working on a personal chat website
-- I’m looking to collaborate on Platypus OS
 - Ask me about Linux

 ### GitHub Stats